Does Kratom Interact With Percocet?

 What is Percocet?

-Percocet was first approved by the FDA in 1976.
+The FDA first approved Percocet in 1999.
 This combination of oxycodone and acetaminophen treats moderate to severe pain.

 |Trade Name||Oxycodone & acetaminophen|

 |Interaction with Kratom||Agonistic interaction, metabolic inhibition|

 Percocet is used for moderate to severe pain.
 Do not eat grapefruit or drink grapefruit juice when you use this medication.